3 Easy Swing Trading Crypto Strategies to Implement

-If you want to try and earn a consistent income from investing then day trading is a good option.
+If you want to try and earn a consistent income from investing, then day trading is a good option.
 Day traders are generally very hands-on with their investments.
-They aren’t afraid of hard work and taking risks.
+They aren’t afraid of hard work or taking risks.
 They also don’t mind the pressure of doing their own due diligence.

-On the other hand, long-term investors are very hands-off.
-They will make their investment decision and then stick by it for months to years.
+In contrast, long-term investors are very hands-off.
+They will make their investment decision and stick by it for months to years.
 If anything, they will just buy more if the asset dips in price.
-They generally aren’t interested in day-to-day or even week-to-week price movements.
-This is a good option for people who don’t really want to focus on their investments every day.
+They generally aren’t interested in short-term price movements.
+This is a good option for people who don’t want to focus on their investments every day.

 Ultimately, it depends on your investing goals and preferences.
 If you are not sure which is for you, I’d recommend opening a demo account before starting.

 Swing Trading Crypto Strategies

 With all of that in mind, let’s take a look at a few swing trading crypto strategies.
 If you are familiar with day trading stocks or other assets then you might recognize a few of these.
 As mentioned, these strategies can all be used with your existing strategies.